 If you don’t have an emergency fund, consider putting some money aside each time you’re paid if you can.
 Depending on how the situation evolves, you may need to rely on your safety net sooner than expected.

 If you feel you need to borrow to get by, it’s important not to run to the easiest money available.
-A short-term payday loan online or a KiwiSaver hardship withdrawal may first come to mind, but there may be other options are likely to be better: government support, temporary loan or mortgage holidays, or consolidating your debt to a lower interest rate with more manageable payments.
+A short-term payday loan online or a KiwiSaver hardship withdrawal may first come to mind, but there may be other options are likely to be better: government support, temporary loan or mortgage deferral, or consolidating your debt to a lower interest rate with more manageable payments.

 The goal is to get through and create as little debt as possible.